-Leverage Our Experience and Reputation in the Attractive, High-Growth Clinical Development Market.
+Leverage Our Experience and Reputation in the Attractive Clinical Development Market.
 Our customers value the knowledge and therapeutic expertise we have developed from a long history of successfully executing clinical trials.
 Given the rapid emergence of new therapies and resulting evolution of commercial priorities among many biopharmaceutical companies, we believe consistently maintaining the necessary infrastructure and human capital required to retain clinical and therapeutic expertise internally is not the most cost-effective solution for these companies.
 As the regulatory landscape adapts to greater clinical trial complexity, we believe that biopharmaceutical companies will increasingly engage CROs with the requisite global resources as well as therapeutic and regulatory expertise to assume full responsibility of the clinical trial process.
-We estimate, based on industry sources, including analyst reports and management's knowledge that Phase I-IV clinical development outsourcing penetration for biopharmaceutical companies will increase from 52% in 2014 to 62% in 2019.
 Based on our successful execution of clinical trials across many therapeutic areas in multiple countries, as well as our focus on closely partnering with our customers through all aspects of the clinical trial process, we believe we have developed a strong reputation in the industry as a leading CRO.
-We believe that this reputation positions us to continue capturing additional share of the attractive, high-growth clinical development market as the industry increasingly recognizes the benefits of our operating model.
+We believe that this reputation positions us to continue capturing additional share of the attractive clinical development market as the industry increasingly recognizes the benefits of our operating model.